Home » Wellness » Personal care » How to Clean the Tongue Properly at Home

 Common Causes of Tongue Buildup and Bad Breath

-The tongue is a common site for odor-causing bacteria and can easily accumulate debris and food particles, leading to bad breath and poor dental health.
+The tongue is a common site for odor-causing bacteria and can easily accumulate debris and food particles, leading to poor dental health.

 Here are some of the most common causes of tongue buildup and bad breath:

-5. Medical conditions – Certain medical conditions, such as gum disease, diabetes, and sinus infections, can also contribute to bacteria buildup on the tongue and bad breath.
+5. Medical conditions: Certain medical conditions, such as gum disease, diabetes, and sinus infections, can also contribute to bad breath and bacteria buildup.

-Overall, if you’re struggling with tongue buildup and bad breath, it’s important to take action to improve your oral hygiene.
+Overall, if you’re struggling with tongue buildup and bad breath, it’s important to take action right away.
 You can enjoy fresher breath and a healthy mouth by identifying the root cause of your symptoms and incorporating regular tongue cleaning into your routine.

 Crafting a balance between daily needs and weekly or monthly self-care treats like a relaxing bubble bath and exfoliating body scrub will bring harmony into your life.